Do Go On - 397 - Aviator Charles Kingsford Smith

 I wonder if Maya would buy them.

-Or David Jones, just a sticker joke.
+Or David Jones just a sticker.

 As if David Jones has the money.

-Cop that, Jonesy.
+Stop that, Jonesy.

-Harris Scarf?
+Harris scarf?

-The big W bowl.
+The big W.

-The JB Hi-Fi bowl.
+The J.B.
+High-Fi bowl.

 I'd love that.

-Yeah, so anyway, they've got a grant from the New South Wales government
+Yeah, so anyway, they've got a grant from the New South Wales government and also from

 Incredible stuff.

-So with all this financial backing, they're able to get a three-engined
+So with all this financial backing, they're able to get a three-engined Fokker plane,

-Fokker plane, which they called the Southern Cross.
+which they called the Southern Cross.

 Because we're fucking obsessed with the Southern Cross, aren't we?